17 Best Arcades in Las Vegas (2023 Update)

 Circus Circus is known as one of the most kid-friendly resorts in Las Vegas, so it would seem logical that the hotel is also home to one of the most exciting arcades in town.

-With around 200 games to play, including all the classic arcade games along with the most up-to-date video games, you can’t fail to find something to keep you occupied – and at the renowned Carnival Midway, you also stand a chance of winning big prizes
+With around 200 games to play, including all the classic arcade games along with the most up-to-date video games, you can’t fail to find something to keep you occupied – and at the renowned Circus Circus Midway, you also stand a chance of winning big prizes.

-To make things even easier, you can now pick up a Midway Playcard, a new rechargeable payment method, allowing you to concentrate on the games without having to worry about carrying a pocketful of cash.
+To make things even easier, you can now pick up a Midway Playcard, a new rechargeable payment method, allowing you to concentrate on the games without worrying about carrying a pocketful of cash.

 Opening times: